-Those who feel unwell or are sick should stay at home, see a doctor, and avoid visiting our facilities.
-Visitors are advised to not prolong their stay at the cemetery or columbaria.
-Families are also advised to avoid bringing along elderly family members or young children.
+If you feel unwell or are sick, please stay at home, see a doctor, and avoid visiting the cemetery or columbaria.
+Please do not prolong your stay at our facilities, and avoid bringing vulnerable groups such as elderly family members or young children to our facilities.

 The National Environment Agency (NEA) provides cremation, burial, columbarium and ash scattering services at the following facilities:

 Choa Chu Kang Columbarium

 More information on the booking of these services and viewing of the cremation schedules.

 From January 2021, next-of-kin are to only engage the List of Registered Contractors

 to carry out exhumation, niche plaque related works, and erection of tombstone or monument service, in NEA-managed facilities.